 Slower work performance, memory problems, and disruptions to the workplace leads to a loss of production.

 The National Council On Alcoholism and Drug Dependence determined that while any workplace may experience workplace alcoholism, the following industries have the highest number of reported issues:

 While accidents caused by alcohol consumption are preventable, they still happen with regularity.
 Those who have been injured by a co-worker’s negligence may be able to obtain compensation for their injuries.

 The first way that someone who has been injured on the job may recover compensation for their losses is by filing a claim with their employer’s workers’ compensation insurance company.
 Employers in New York are required to have insurance by law and should be able to provide you with the forms you will need to make the claim.
 If your employer doesn’t have insurance or refuses to assist you, contact a workers’ compensation attorney immediately.

 The problem with workers’ compensation, however, is that even if the claim is approved by the insurance company, the injured employee will never be completely compensated for their losses.
 Medical expenses and a fraction of lost earnings will be covered.
 Workers’ comp never provides reimbursement for physical pain and suffering or emotional trauma.

 In many instances, it is possible for the victim to pursue legal action against the person whose negligence resulted in their injury.
 This can be done by filing a personal injury lawsuit against the person responsible.
 By filing a lawsuit, the victim has the opportunity to recover any compensation for their losses that workers’ compensation didn’t cover.

-There is no way to determine exactly how much a personal injury lawsuit it worth until the facts of the case have been reviewed – even then only an estimation can be given.
-When consulting with a personal injury attorney it is a good idea to request examples of the verdicts and favorable settlements they have obtained for clients whose cases are similar to yours.
+There is no way to determine exactly how much a personal injury lawsuit is worth until the facts of the case have been reviewed – even then, only an estimation can be given.
+When consulting with a personal injury attorney, it is a good idea to request examples of the verdicts and favorable settlements they have obtained for clients whose cases are similar to yours.